emawind84/devnote-doc/pmis-file-manager.rst

 	As it says, set the file manager in read only mode.

-file_seq
+.. describe:: file_seq

 	The file_seq that will be used to retrieve the files from ( and for uploading too ).

 	**Required** if you want to initialize the file manager with files from the edms folder.
 	You don't need to pass file_seq if plan to make an only upload file manager.
 Still you need to know the file_seq that will keep the new files to save the actual edms files.

-id
+.. describe:: id

 	Set the id for the file manager, it can be used later to retrieve the DOM element with FileManager.instances['<id>'] to retrieve the file manager instance.
 The default value is the dom id or a filemanager<random>.

-custom_query
+.. describe:: custom_query

 	If you want to use a custom query to retrieve files.

-custom_params
+.. describe:: custom_params
 	If you need custom parameters to use with the custom_query.

-input_prefix
+.. describe:: input_prefix

 	How the input tag have to be prefixed.
 Default to ``file_``.

-filetype
+.. describe:: filetype

 	Limit the files that can be uploaded to the passed filetype.
 	The available filetype are ``image``, ``excel``, ``word``, ``zip``.

-single
+.. describe:: single

 	Limit the file manager to a single file (no more than one file can be uploaded).

-html5upload
+.. describe:: html5upload

 	Used for testing the old html4.
 Toggle the html5 support on/off (multi file upload).

-btnsave
+.. describe:: btnsave

 	Show a save button that on click will trigger the event ``filemng/save`` on the file manager DOM Element.

-copyfromurl
+.. describe:: copyfromurl

 	Enable the file upload though an URL.

-hide_header
+.. describe:: hide_header

 	Remove the grid header

-hide_webhard
+.. describe:: hide_webhard

 	Remove the webhard upload.

-hide_downall
+.. describe:: hide_downall

 	Remove the download button.

-disabledblclick
+.. describe:: disabledblclick

 	Disable the double click inside the grid.

-show_reg_date
+.. describe:: show_reg_date

 	Show the file uploaded date.